johnpuddephatt/turveyworld/src/pages/yoga.md

 > As an instructor, Gerry perfectly balances a rigorous practice with gentle self-awareness.
 Her flow classes are creatively choreographed, so that more challenging poses are easier to embrace and it's possible to go deeper into them.
 I can't recommend her enough!
 >
-> > Lara Eggleton, writer, editor and consultant
+> Lara Eggleton, writer, editor and consultant

-Gerry's teaches regular Yoga classes, at the Yoga Space Leeds, Leeds University and the Edge Gym
+Gerry's teaches regular Yoga classes, at We Are Wellness, Leeds University and the Edge Gym

 **If you would like a one to one yoga class please contact Gerry directly.**

 - - -

-**We are Wellness Leeds**   from 5th Jan 2022
+**We are Wellness Leeds**

 * Hatha: Wednesday 9.30-10.30 am (In Studio and online)